From cute villages, to lavender, to castles, to cars, here are the best things to do in the New Forest on your weekend or day away.

 Some riding schools even let you bring your own horse along to be with the others.

-The Burley Villa School of Riding is one of the most popular.
+The Burley Villa School of Riding is one of the most popular places to go horse riding in the New Forest.

 31. Play some golf